 Local Food Links was established in 1999 by the West Dorset Food and Land Trust, a registered charity and local community organisation, to run Farmer’s Markets and other food initiatives.
 These initiatives included Bridport Food Festival, the Grow It, Cook It, Eat It Project, cookery workshops and an NVQ training in Catering for young people.

-We also set up a hot meals service for schools and nurseries operating from the kitchen at our newly established Centre for Local Food.
+We also set up a hot meals service for schools and nurseries operating from the kitchen of our established Centre for Local Food.
 This was a major evolution in school meal catering, which today is dominated by industrial scale contract caterers that supply schools across the UK.

 Local Food Links today

 Local Food Links now focuses on our school meals service.
-Our kitchens in Bridport, Blandford, Shillingstone and Weymouth provide freshly prepared meals daily to over 50 schools and nurseries.
+Our kitchens in Bridport, Blandford and Weymouth provide freshly prepared meals daily to over 50 schools and nurseries.

 Not For Profit